offbynull/coroutines/README.md

 }
 ```

+##### Lambdas and INVOKEDYNAMIC

-* Instrumentation will fail if it detects that you're passing the Continuation object in to a lambda (or any INVOKEDYNAMIC instruction).
+Instrumentation will fail if it detects that you're passing the Continuation object in to a lambda (or any INVOKEDYNAMIC instruction).

 tl;dr: If you make use of a Continuation object in a lambda, it's equivalent to converting that lambda to a class and setting the Continuation object as a field in that class.
 Remember that you must always pass in a Continuation object as an argument to a method that's explicitly expecting it -- that's now the instrumentation logic figures out where to add extra code to save and load the execution state.